nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 Step 6: `printHousekeeperNoted` will be called to print a confirmation to show that the housekeeper has been entered into the list.

 Step 7.
-Housekeeper file storing all profile will be updated by calling method `save` from `HousekeeperFileManager`.
+Housekeeper file storing all profile will be updated by calling `writeHousekeeperToFile` method.
+This method will then call method `save` from `HousekeeperFileManager`.

 ### Delete Housekeeper Command